AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/UCB_CS186/Lecture_Notes/DBMS_Architecture/Disk_Space_Management.md

 > FLRs only contain fixed length fields (integer, boolean, date, etc.), and FLRs with the same schema consist of the same number of bytes
 > ![](Disk_Space_Management.assets/image-20240124102843455.png)

+> [!quiz] True or False
+> In a page containing fixed-length records with no nullable fields, the size of the bitmap never changes.
+>
+> **True**, the size of the records is fixed, so the number we can fit on a page is fixed.

 > [!example] Fa20 Note02 Practices Q2
 > ![](Disk_Space_Management.assets/image-20240124103052450.png)![](Disk_Space_Management.assets/image-20240124103112340.png)